 Peter is the author of 'Whole Life Costing: A New Approach' published in 2012 and has frequently published articles for the RIBA Journal, Building Design, Building and others.
 His second book 'Health and Safety and the Plan of Work' was published in 2016.

-In 2015 Peter was delighted to receive an honorary membership from Chartered Institute of Architectural Technologists and in 2017 honorary membership of the Institute of Fire engineers.
+In 2015 Peter was delighted to receive an honorary membership from the Chartered Institute of Architectural Technologists and in 2017 honorary membership of the Institute of Fire Engineers.

-Most recently as a response to the Dame Judith Hackitt recommendations Peter instigated the development of the Code for Construction Product Information through the independently chaired Marking Integrity Group.
+Most recently as a response to Dame Judith Hackitt recommendations, Peter instigated the development of the Code for Construction Product Information through the independently chaired Marking Integrity Group.